surgicalcoder/Tether.Installer/README.md

     SDAccountName
     SDAgentKey

 ServerDensityPostLocation can either be provided as a proper url, or have the placeholder of {account}, which will be automatically replaced.
+You can also provide overrides for AccountName, and/or AgentKeys, so if these are provided, the installation process will not contact SD's API to obtain these.

 Example usage: